elyra-ai/elyra/docs/source/getting_started/installation.md

 -->
 ## Installation

 The Elyra [JupyterLab extension](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html) can be installed using `pip`, `conda`, or from source code.

-Installation of Elyra requires a rebuild of JupyterLab.
+Note: JupyterLab currently requires a re-build after installing any extension.

 ### Prerequisites